morganstanley/cpx-training/site/README.md

-# Introduction to CircuitPython with CircuitPlayground Express
+# Introduction to CircuitPython with CircuitPlayground Express Site

+This directory houses the source code for the website.
+The built website code lives at `/docs`.

+This is a [GatsbyJS](https://www.gatsbyjs.org) site based on the [gatsby-starter-22boxes-uno](https://www.gatsbyjs.org/starters/iamtherealgd/gatsby-starter-22boxes-uno/) starter.

+GatsbyJS is a React based framework for creating static sites that can easily be hosted in spaces such at [Github Pages](https://pages.github.com).

-## How to contribute
+## How to contribute to the site

 ### Dependencies